Daniel Ek to Step Down as Spotify CEO, Becomes Chairman

 Photo: Lars Pehrson/SvD/TT

-The founder Daniel Ek is stepping down from the CEO position of the streaming service Spotify at the turn of the year and will then have two successors.
+The founder Daniel Ek is stepping down from the CEO position for the streaming service Spotify at the turn of the year and will then get two replacements.
 I have developed from being a player to becoming more like a coach, explains Daniel Ek.

 The message was surprising.
-Spotify's stock – one of the winners of the year on Wall Street with a price increase of over 60 percent – is being pushed down by 3 percent after the news.
+Spotify's stock – one of the year's winners on Wall Street with a price increase of over 60 percent – falls by over 4 percent after the news.

-42-year-old Daniel Ek has been Spotify's face outward since the start almost 20 years ago.
-But Ek is clear that he as executive chairman from the turn of the year will be more involved in the management of Spotify than what a chairman of the board usually is in a listed company in the US.
+The 42-year-old Daniel Ek has been Spotify's face outward since the start almost 20 years ago.
+But Ek is clear that he as executive chairman from the turn of the year will be more involved in the management of Spotify than what a chairman of the board usually is in listed companies in the USA.

 "Friend, coach and cheerleader"